 EIRMC has embraced several technological advances to improve patient care processes and results.
 They have allowed our rehabilitation program and outcomes to be more measurable and efficient.
 These are some of our current technologies:

-- FEES (Fiberoptic Endoscopic Evaluation of Swallowing).
-This allows for direct assessment of the motor and sensory aspects of the swallow, in order to guide the dietary and behavioral management of patients with swallowing problems.
+- Fibre optic Endoscopic Evaluation of Swallowing (FEES) - This allows for direct assessment of the motor and sensory aspects of the swallow, in order to guide the dietary and behavioral management of patients with swallowing problems.